Examining The Best Interest Question

-We all do our best to protect our children from harm.
+We all try to do our best to protect our children from harm.
 In Texas divorce courts, judges and child welfare professionals put the child’s interests first.
-That often means putting the child between two loving parents who believe they know what is best for their family.
+This could mean putting a child between two loving parents who believe they both know what’s best for their family.

 Possession and Access

 If you are the custodial parent of a child under a residency restriction, you may understand the difficulty involved with changing the child’s primary residence.
-In child custody cases, the goal of the court is to ensure the child has frequent and regular contact with each parent.
-If you need help with removing a residency restriction or other custody modification issue, call me to arrange a consultation.
+In a child custody case, the goal of the court is to ensure the child has frequent and regular contact with each parent.
+If you need help with removing a residency restriction or other custody modification issue, call me at 214-616-3684 to arrange a consultation.

-Because emotions can get so heated in these matters, custody battles are one of the few areas of Texas family law that often requires a bench trial or jury trial to reach a resolution.
-We have a strong record of success in custody trials in county courts throughout the Dallas-Fort Worth area.
+Because emotions can get heated in these matters, custody battles happen far too often.
+This is one area of Texas family law that frequently requires a bench or jury trial to reach a resolution.
+Given my trial skills and experience as a litigator, I begin from a position of strength in the custody court.